smapiot/piral/src/packages/piral-fetch/README.md

 This is a plugin that only has a peer dependency to `piral-core`.
 What `piral-fetch` brings to the table is a single Pilet API extension called `fetch` that is used by `piral`.

+By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.

 ## Documentation

 The following functions are brought to the Pilet API.

+### `fetch()`

-`fetch` is a simpler version of the standard `fetch` from the browser.
+This is a simpler version of the standard `fetch` from the browser.

 ## Setup and Bootstrapping